 - Victims of Violence: 24-hour sexual violence hotline: 855-966-9723.

 Oftentimes students have reached out to their friends, organization leaders, Links, trusted faculty, administrative advisers, counseling, health services, and the chaplaincy.
 This is a personal decision but we encourage anyone who has experienced any form or harassment, discrimination or sexual violence to come forward.
-You can ask the Associate Provost for Equity & Diversity and Title IX Coordinator or any PCRG members questions about the policy and process, and talk to friends and get the support you need to decide what you want to do next.
+You can ask the Title IX Coordinator and Equity and Diversity Officer or any PCRG members questions about the policy and process, and talk to friends and get the support you need to decide what you want to do next.
 Your administrative dean can work with you on academic deadlines, housing accommodations, no contact orders, requests for review of supportive measures, and other arrangements you may need under the circumstances.